ptrues/ehs-sign-form/README.md

 ## Overview

-The EHS Sign Form application is a web-based tool for generating laboratory hazard information signs.
-Users can fill out a form to input contact information, select laboratory hazards, and generate a PDF sign in either horizontal or vertical orientation.
+The EHS Sign Form application is intended as a web-based tool for generating laboratory hazard information signs.
+Users can fill out a form to input contact information, select laboratory hazards, and generate a PDF sign.
+The application can be integrated with EHS systems for accurate and efficient rollout of required signage.

 ## Features